qiime2/docs/source/tutorials/sample-classifier.rst

     --p-estimator RandomForestRegressor \
     --p-n-estimators 100

 The visualization produced by this command presents classification accuracy results in the form of a scatter plot showing predicted vs. true values for each test sample, accompanied by a linear regression line fitted to the data with 95% confidence intervals (grey shading).
 The true 1:1 ratio between predicted and true values is represented by a dotted line for comparison.
-Below this model accuracy is quantified in a table displaying mean square error and the R value, P value, standard error, slope, and intercept of the linear regression fit.
+Below this model accuracy is quantified in a table displaying mean square error and the R value, P value, standard error of the estimated gradient, slope, and intercept of the linear regression fit.
 The remainder of the visualization shows optional feature selection data, as described above for ``classify-samples``.

 .. question::
    What other metadata can we predict with ``regress-samples``?
 Take a look at the metadata categories in the ``sample-metadata`` and try some other values.
 Not all metadata can be easily learned by the regressor!